 - Revisit job ads you’ve published in the past.
 Update old job descriptions for the same role and modify them with new tasks and benefits, if they have changed.

 - Double-check role-specific terms with hiring managers.
 Buzzwords and jargon fail to describe what the position is about and may turn candidates off.
-Instead, use clear phrasing to help your audience understand the job’s requirements.
+Instead, use clear phrasing to help your audience understand the job’s requirements, including if a job requires a diploma, bachelor’s degree or master’s degree.

 Publish job ads